Windows System Processes — An Overview For Blue Teams

 Local Security Authentication Service (LSASS.EXE)

-Process responsible for managing authentication on the machine.
+The process responsible for managing authentication on the machine.

 PID: RandomParent Process: “wininit.exe”Child Processes: None (Excluding password filters)User: NT AUTHORITY\SYSTEM (S-1-5-18)Image: %Systemroot%\system32\lsass.exeN° Of Instances: 1